-Respondents are also focused on potential shifts in regulatory priorities and how changes in regulations might impact the way their organizations' processes are designed and how their products are produced and delivered.
+Respondents are also focused on potential shifts in regulatory priorities and how changes in regulations might impact the way their organisations' processes are designed and how their products are produced and delivered.

 As executives and boards look a decade out, they are focused on the potential for new regulations to emerge as expectations around what is deemed acceptable continue to shift.
 Perhaps, as respondents reflect on rapidly shifting expectations over the last decade - or even recent years - related to social, privacy and environmental issues, among other changes, they are projecting ahead a similar noticeable shift as they keep a wary eye on potential scenarios and developments over the next decade.

 Recall that risks with average scores of 6.0 or higher are classified as "Significant Impact" risks, while risks with average scores of 4.5 through 5.99 are classified as having a "Potential Impact."
 Risks with average scores below 4.5 are classified as having a "Less Significant Impact."
 In Figure 3, we see that three of the top 10 long-term risks are rated at the "Significant Impact" level for 2032.
 This is in contrast to only one of the top 10 risks for 2023 rated at that level.
 This difference suggests heightened uncertainty a decade out relative to short-term concerns.

 Table 7 presents the percentage of respondents who rate the top 10 risks into one of these three classifications.

 A majority of respondents rate all of the top 10 risks at the "Significant Impact" level for 2032.
 This highlights a heightened long-term risk concern among respondents, given that only five of the top 10 risks for 2031 reported in last year's findings were rated by a majority of respondents as a "Significant Impact" risk a decade out.

 This shift suggests elevated long-term risk concerns among executives and boards relative to their long-term outlook last year.
 Respondents are not only more concerned about short-term risks, but that concern continues as they look a decade ahead.

-Top 10 risks (with percentages of responses by impact level) - 20323
+Top 10 risks (with percentages of responses by impact level) $-2032^3$

-Risk description Ту Note: These are the responses for 2032 Our organization's succession challenges and ability to attract and retain top talent and labor amid the constraints of a tightening talent/labor market may limit our ability to achieve operational targets O The adoption of digital technologies (e.g., artificial intelligence, automation in all of its forms, natural language processing, visual recognition software, virtual reality simulations) in the marketplace and in our organization may require new skills that either are in short supply in the market for talent or require significant efforts to upskill and reskill our existing employees Mac Rapid speed of disruptive innovations enabled by advanced technologies (e.g., artificial intelligence, automation in all of its forms, hyper-scalable platforms, faster data transmission, quantum computing, blockchain, digital currencies and the metaverse) and/ or other market forces may outpace our organization's ability to compete and/or manage the risk appropriately, without making significant changes to our business model Resistance to change in our culture may restrict our organization from making necessary adjustments to the business model and core operations on a timely basis O Ensuring data privacy and compliance with growing identity protection expectations and regulations may require alterations demanding significant resources to restructure how we collect, store, share and use data to run our business O
+Risk description Type of risk HIGH MEDIUM LOW Note: These are the responses for 2032 Significant Impact (6-10) Potential Impact (5) Less Significant Impact (1-4) Our organisation's succession challenges and ability to attract and retain top talent and labour amid the constraints of a tightening talent/labour market may limit our ability to achieve operational targets Operational 61% 19% 20% The adoption of digital technologies (e.g., artificial intelligence, automation in all of its forms, natural language processing, visual recognition software, virtual reality simulations) in the marketplace and in our organisation may require new skills that either are in short supply in the market for talent or require significant efforts to upskill and reskill our existing employees Macroeconomic 59% 17% 24% Rapid speed of disruptive innovations enabled by advanced technologies (e.g., artificial intelligence, automation in all of its forms, hyper-scalable platforms, faster data transmission, quantum computing, blockchain, digital currencies and the metaverse) and/or other market forces may outpace our organisation's ability to compete and/or manage the risk appropriately, without making significant changes to our business model Strategic 57% 20% 23% Resistance to change in our culture may restrict our organisation from making necessary adjustments to the business model and core operations on a timely basis Operational 59% 19% 22% Ensuring data privacy and compliance with growing identity protection expectations and regulations may require alterations demanding significant resources to restructure how we collect, store, share and use data to run our business Operational 53% 18% 29%